 Wine Spies Tasting Profile:

 AGENT RED: Greetings, Mike.
-We are thrilled to be showing your great Carneros Chardonnay.
+We are thrilled to be showing your great 2009 Sonoma Coast Pinot Noir today.
 The wine is really wonderful.
 Thanks so much for the wine, and for taking some time to answer questions for our Operatives today.

 RED: The pleasure is all ours, I assure you.
 How long have you been making wine?